Indru Pol Endrum Vaazhga: Production

+The film was launched at Sathya Studios.
+Raja M. A. Muthiah Chettiar switched on the camera while L. Krishnan, chairman of Bank of Madura started the shoot.
 The dialogues for the film were written by former MLA K. Kalimuthu.
 This was Radha Saluja's last film with M. G. Ramachandran.

 Soundtrack

-Soundtrack was composed by M. S. Viswanathan.
+The soundtrack was composed by M. S. Viswanathan.
 The songs "Anbukku Naan Adimai" and "Idhu Nattai Kaakum" were well received and, extensively promoted by Ramachandran during his election campaigns.
 An article in The Washington Post noted that both songs were instrumental in the All India Anna Dravida Munnetra Kazhagam's victory in the 1977 Indian general election in Tamil Nadu.

-Reception
+Critical reception

 Kanthan of Kalki appreciated the photography, direction and music, but criticised the title's lack of relevance to the story.